-In their meteoric rise to rock and roll fame, the band recorded more than 300 songs, and, predictably, not all of them hold the same weight as bonafide Beatles classics.
+During their meteoric rise to rock and roll fame, the band recorded more than 300 songs, and, predictably, not all of them hold the same weight as bonafide Beatles classics.
 In the years after the Beatles disbanded, John Lennon was often drawn into a conversation about the group and the inner workings of his and Paul McCartney’s relationship.
 It would see him enjoy both moments of self-reflection and opportunities to unleash his razor-sharp tongue.

 Featuring on the band’s final full-length studio record Abbey Road, ‘Mean Mr Mustard’ was also in Lennon’s crosshairs.
-Written during his time in India, Lennon once said that the track was inspired by a newspaper story about a miser who relentlessly tried to hide his money hide to stop people trying to make him spend it.
+Written during his time in India, Lennon once said that the track was inspired by a newspaper story about a miser who relentlessly attempted to hide his money hide to stop people trying to make him spend it.

-For Lennon though, the feeling wasn’t so mutual: “I think Paul wanted a song like ‘Happy Birthday Baby,’ the old ’50s hit,” he once said.
+For Lennon though, the feeling wasn’t mutual: “I think Paul wanted a song like ‘Happy Birthday Baby,’ the old ’50s hit,” he once said.
 “It was a piece of garbage.”

-Lennon is again not afraid to poke holes in his own work as he picks the only track from The Beatles fifth album Help! as his own, ‘It’s Only Love’.
+Lennon is again not afraid to poke holes in his own work as he picks the only track from The Beatles’ fifth album Help! as his own, ‘It’s Only Love’.
 “That’s the one song I really hate of mine.
 Terrible lyric,” he once said in an interview with Hit Parader Magazine.
 Lennon was heavily critical of the track whenever it came up in conversation and, when speaking to Sheff, he said: “I always thought it was a lousy song.
 The lyrics were abysmal.
 I always hated that song.”
 The singer was clearly never afraid to aim directly at himself.

 - ‘Run for Your Life’